TsarBomastic/intro_to_research_methods/README.md

 in this milestone the dutch Wikipedia page of the Rijksuniversiteit was used (https://nl.wikipedia.org/wiki/Rijksuniversiteit_Groningen)
 the Wikipedia page used is 09/03/2022
-executing the program on the content of this Wikipedia page should result of an output of 253 when the word 'de' is searched for
+executing the program on the content of this Wikipedia page should result in 253 if the word 'de' is searched for